 How to get there?

-After the ferry to Oanes (or get to Oanes from the North) cross over the bridge below (heading south).
+After visiting the famous Swords in the rock (Sverd i fjell) at Stavanger, we took the ferry to Oanes (or get to Oanes from the North) cross over the bridge below (heading south).
 Almost immediately after the bridge there is a tunnel, and straight after the tunnel turn right.

 What's the road like?

 Are you ready?
 Take a deep breath, especially if you're in a motorhome- and WATCH OUT FOR OVERHANGS!!